 Access to Research - provides free access to over 30 million academic articles from leading publishers.
 Subjects include art, architecture, business, engineering, history, languages, politics and the sciences.

 British Newspaper Archive - contains around 3 million pages of newspaper content from 742 local, regional and national newspapers dating from the 1700s.

-Resources that can only be accessed from Cheltenham and Gloucester Libraries:
+Resources that can be accessed from Cheltenham and Gloucester Libraries:

 Which?
 Online - is the online version of the famous Which? magazine.
 It has a search facility or browse a range of categories from mobile phones to pushchairs.

-Resources that can only be accessed from Gloucester Library:
+Resources that can be accessed from Gloucester Library:

 FAME - a business database and provides comprehensive information on both public and private companies across the UK and Ireland.
 For more information about FAME go to:

 If you cannot get to Cheltenham or Gloucester Libraries to access these resources, please contact our Ask Us Reference and Enquiry Service.
 Our Ask Us team will be happy to help with your enquiry.